 DIY Beginner Macrame Garland Tutorial

-I know I said I wouldn’t have any macrame tutorials but I can’t find myself ending this macrame madness.
+I know I said I wouldn’t have any macrame tutorials, but I can’t find myself ending this macrame madness.
 I’m so hooked and happy knotting all the time!
 (Check out my macrame feathers and the DIY macrame earrings)

 So let me show you how to make this simple macrame garland for beginners which I’m planning on using in my holiday decoration for fall and Christmas decor.
+It is a very versatile garland and can be used for many decorating purposes.

 DIY beginner macrame garland with wood beads

 This post may contain affiliate links from which I will earn a commission at no extra cost to you.
+View my full disclosure policy.

 The products needed are pretty much the same as my last project.